Willie Mason: Canterbury-Bankstown

 In 1998, Mason signed with the Canterbury-Bankstown Bulldogs and played in the under-18s Jersey Flegg competition.
 In 1999, Mason suffered a leg fracture in the game before the Bulldogs' Jersey Flegg Grand Final win.

 In Round 13 of the 2000 NRL season he made his NRL debut for Canterbury-Bankstown against the Penrith Panthers after first-grader Darren Britt suffered an injury.
 He became a regular first-grader for the rest of the season.
 After the 2000 season, Mason made his international debut for Tonga, his mother's country of origin, in the 2000 Rugby League World Cup played in Great Britain and Ireland.

 In 2002, Mason was reported to have run from a taxi to avoid paying the fare.
 After the 2002 NRL season, Mason was selected to make his debut for Australia against Great Britain.
 He scored a try on debut.

 During 2003, Mason earned a call-up to make his debut for New South Wales in Game 3 of the 2003 State of Origin series.
 After the 2003 NRL season, he went on the 2003 Kangaroo tour of Great Britain and France, helping Australia to victory over Great Britain in what would be the last time the two nations contested an Ashes series.
 In 2003, he tested positive to an illicit social drug, reported to be an amphetamine, and was fined $25,000 by his club.
 Mason has never commented on the issue publicly.

 In 2004, Mason along with Trent Waterhouse, Craig Wing, Craig Gower and Mark O'Meley, were fined for unprofessional behaviour and for leaving the team hotel after the side had returned from the night out.
 Mason forged another player's signature at an autograph event, and after a heavy drinking session with teammates, reportedly visited a brothel.
 The next season Canterbury-Bankstown reached the 2004 NRL Grand Final and triumphed 16–13 over the Sydney Roosters.
 Mason was awarded the Clive Churchill Medal for Man of the Match.
-He was selected in the Australian team to go and compete in the end of season 2004 Rugby League Tri-Nations tournament.
-In the final against Great Britain Mason played from the interchange bench and scored a try in the Kangaroos' 44–4 victory.
-Also at the end of 2004, Mason played in Australia's win over the United States in an international rugby league friendly match at Philadelphia's Franklin Field but suffered a fractured ankle.
+Reflecting on his Clive Churchill Medal win in the 2004 NRL Grand Final against the Sydney Roosters, Mason stated it was the "first time I actually felt bad of winning something" due to many opposing players being his long-time friends and former junior teammates from Newcastle, including Anthony Minichiello, Brett Finch, and Luke Ricketson.

+During the late 1990s and early 2000s, Gary Carden served as a highly influential, albeit infamously tough, trainer for the Canterbury-Bankstown Bulldogs' junior and development squads.
+Willie Mason credits Carden with rigorously preparing players mentally and physically, stating that Carden "would train you harder mentally, physically, and drain you more than anyone in first grade."
+Notably, 15 out of the 17 players in the Bulldogs' 2004 Grand Final winning squad, including Mason, Sonny Bill Williams, Johnathan Thurston, and Brent Sherwin, had come through Carden's demanding training regime.